 Message in a bottle found in Ireland prompts theories about Taiwanese crew

-The alleged SOS message revives hopes for answers about the fate of the crew that disappeared four years ago.
+Purported SOS message revives hopes for answers about the fate of crew that disappeared four years ago.

 A message in a bottle found off the west coast of Ireland has revived hopes for answers about the fate of a Taiwanese fishing crew that disappeared four years ago.